Get access to everything we publish when you sign up for Outside+.

 “We encourage brands to look at all the levers they have in their products and pursue the strategies that make the most sense for them,” Horton said.
 “That will help them meet their targets.”

-She said there are opportunities for companies to make progress across all links of the supply chain, and OIA is helping lead that charge through the Climate Action Corps, which encourages companies that join “to commit to measure, plan, and reduce their greenhouse gas emissions and share their progress annually.”
+She said there are opportunities for companies to make progress across all links of the supply chain, and OIA is helping lead that charge through its Climate Action Corps, which encourages companies that join “to commit to measure, plan, and reduce their greenhouse gas emissions and share their progress annually.”

 But as brands look for ways to support environmental causes, promote their sustainable efforts, and protect wild places from an industry that drills and excavates, conflict arises.
 Whatever side they take can put them in hot water with segments of people who buy their gear, noted Chris Harges, director of brand for Marmot.

 “Brands are now part of the political ecosystem, whether they like it or not,” he told OBJ.
 “Our consumers have strong opinions, and they expect brands to align with those opinions.
 The difficulty for brands is that not all of our consumers have the same opinion.
 We find that on issues related to sustainability or diversity, we get blowback from both sides of the political spectrum.
 While we strive to do what we believe is right, just, and aligned with our brand purpose, we often find that comments on our social channels will split three ways: those who think we are on the right path, those who think we are not moving fast enough, and those who are offended by our stance.”

 One brand that regularly sees its social and political stances go viral on social media and in the mainstream media is Patagonia.
 The company is renowned for its bold opinions on a variety of environmental and political issues.